How to Brush Glaze Pottery | Tips Tools And Ideas

 Basics of Brush Glazing

-Many Potters, especially beginners, prefer Brush Glazing because of the advantages that it gives them.
+Many Potters, especially beginners, prefer Brush Glazing for the advantages it offers.
 Of all the glazing techniques that you can use in pottery, Brush Glazing gives you full control over the designs you create.

 It’s not as simple as it sounds, though.
-There are specific steps that you need to do to be successful with brush glazing.
-Here are some of the basics that you need to familiarize yourself with before you brush glaze actual pieces:
+There are specific steps that you need to take to be successful with brush glazing.
+Here are some of the basics that you need to familiarize yourself with before you brush glaze on actual pieces:

 Glazing preparation

-You can use brush glazing for greenware, but it would depend on the design that you want to create and the type of glaze that you’re using.
-It’s best Not to Glaze greenware for a few reasons.
+You can use brush glazing on greenware, but it depends on the design you want to create and the type of glaze you’re using.
+It’s best not to glaze greenware for a few reasons.

 - Greenware (Bone-dry clay) is at its most fragile Stage of Clay.
-The more you handle it, the greater chance you will have of cracking or breaking your piece.
+The more you handle it, the greater the chance you will crack or break your piece.

 - It helps prevent your ceramics from crazing, cracking, or flaking by releasing the organic gases from the Clay.